History (HI)

 HI 3571 Interrogating US History (4)

-Critically examines the ways modern textbooks and other parts of large metanarratives have constructed the history of the United States, including New Hampshire.
-Provides students with materials to re-construct themes and topics in light of contemporary critiques.
+Using websites, textbooks, and other types of narratives presenting themselves as "mainstream,” this course critically examines the ways "history" (US & NH) has been selectively constructed and the results.
+Provides students with materials to re-construct themes and topics in light of contemporary critiques and the use of modern technologies.
 Not open to students who have earned credits for HI 3570.
 Springs.
 (DICO) (TECO)

 HI 3590 Religious Conflict in Early Modern Europe (4)